AdyStudios/LogiReader/README.md

 - ~~Disgusting codebase~~
 - Fun and intuitive UI
 - Cool extras
+  - Strict counter
-- Theme customization
+- Multi-lanuage
 - Color coding
-## TODOs
-- Rewrite in flutter

 ## Thanks
 - To [Felix | D1strict](https://github.com/felix-d1strict) for correcting and improving every line of code.
 - To Spirk Marcell (saliven35 on discord) for the artwork.